arangodb/docs/drivers/spark-connector-new.md

 On writing, `org.apache.spark.sql.SaveMode` is used to specify the expected behavior in case the target collection already exists.

 Spark 2.4 implementation supports all save modes with the following semantics:
-- `Append`: the target collection is created if it does not exist.
+- `Append`: the target collection is created, if it does not exist.
-- `Overwrite`: the target collection is created if it does not exist, otherwise it is truncated.
+- `Overwrite`: the target collection is created, if it does not exist, otherwise it is truncated.
 Use it in combination with the
   `confirmTruncate` write configuration parameter.
-- `ErrorIfExists`: the target collection is created if it does not exist, otherwise an `AnalysisException` is thrown.
+- `ErrorIfExists`: the target collection is created, if it does not exist, otherwise an `AnalysisException` is thrown.
-- `Ignore`: the target collection is created if it does not exist, otherwise no write is performed.
+- `Ignore`: the target collection is created, if it does not exist, otherwise no write is performed.

 Spark 3.1 implementation supports:
-- `Append`: the target collection is created if it does not exist.
+- `Append`: the target collection is created, if it does not exist.
-- `Overwrite`: the target collection is created if it does not exist, otherwise it is truncated.
+- `Overwrite`: the target collection is created, if it does not exist, otherwise it is truncated.
 Use it in combination with the
   `confirmTruncate` write configuration parameter.

-In Spark 3.1, save modes `ErrorIfExists` and `Ignore` behave the same as `Append`.
+In Spark 3.1, the `ErrorIfExists` and `Ignore` save modes behave the same as `Append`.

-Use the `overwriteMode` write configuration parameter to specify the documents overwrite behavior (in case a document with the same `_key` already exists).
+Use the `overwriteMode` write configuration parameter to specify the document overwrite behavior (if a document with the same `_key` already exists).

 ### Write Configuration